Prakash9944/node-excersice/Nodejs/nodejs-docs.md

     * Hoisting works well with other data types and variables.
 The variables can be initialized and used before they are declared.

-    * JavaScript only hoists declarations, not initializations.
+    * JavaScript only hoists declarations, not initialization.
 If a variable is declared and initialized after using it, the value will be undefined

     * Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope (to the top of the current script or the current function).